 The automobile finance market for consumers who do not qualify for conventional automobile financing is large and highly competitive.
 The market is served by a variety of companies including "buy here, pay here" dealerships.
 The market is also currently served by banks, captive finance affiliates of automobile manufacturers, credit unions and independent finance companies both publicly and privately owned.
 Many of these companies are much larger and have greater financial resources than are available to us, and many have long standing relationships with automobile dealerships.
 Providers of automobile financing have traditionally competed based on the interest rate charged, the quality of credit accepted, the flexibility of loan terms offered and the quality of service provided to dealers and consumers.
-We may be unable to compete successfully in the automobile finance market or, due to the intense competition in this market, our results of operations, cash flows and financial condition may be adversely affected as we adjust our business in response to competitive pressures.
+We may be unable to compete successfully in the automobile finance market or, due to the intense competitive pressures.
 Increasing advance rates on Loans has the impact of reducing the return on capital we expect to earn on Loans.
 Additionally, if we are unsuccessful in maintaining and expanding our relationships with Dealers, we may be unable to accept Consumer Loans in the volume and on the terms that we anticipate.